thundra-io/thundra-lambda-warmup/README.md

 - `thundra_lambda_warmup_functionInstanceIdleTime`: `Long` typed property that configures the passed time in milliseconds to consider a Lambda function is idle.
 Default value is `1.800.000 milliseconds` (`30 minutes`).
 - `thundra_lambda_warmup_warmupScaleFactor`: `Float` typed property that configures scale factor to increase/decrease Lambda invocation count according to its stat (it is hot or not).
 Default value is `2.0`.
-- `thundra_lambda_warmup_disableWarmupScale`: `Boolean` typed property that disables warmup scale behaviour which is enabled by default and scale factor is configured by `thundra_lambda_warmup_warmupScaleFactor` property as mentioned above.
+- `thundra_lambda_warmup_disableWarmupScale`: `Boolean` typed property that disables warmup scale behaviour which is enabled by default and scale factor is configured by `thundra_lambda_warmup_warmupScaleFactor` property.
+- `thundra_lambda_warmup_minInvocationCount`: `Integer` typed property that configures the minimum invocation count for each Lambda function to warmup.
+Note that if warmup scale is enabled, this value is used as lower limit of scaled invocation count.
+Default value is `1`.
+- `thundra_lambda_warmup_maxInvocationCount`: `Integer` typed property that configures the maximum invocation count for each Lambda function to warmup.
+Note that if warmup scale is enabled, this value is used as upper limit of scaled invocation count.
+Default value is `java.lang.Integer#MAX_VALUE`.